 Networking – How to create my marketing people – part 2

 Networking is an excellent, personal way to create friends and colleagues for your business for years to come.
-The most important thing is to remember that your business is not just for the next two-three months, but for many more years.
-Investment, continuity and patience can bear many fruits, and often from the least expected of places.
+The most important thing is to remember that your business is not just for the next two to three months but for many more years.
+Investment, continuity, and patience can bear many fruits, often from the least expected of places.

 The value of networking events, whether you are an employee or an independent business person, is important for marketing yourself.
 Exposure is one of the landmarks of professional development, and it's certainly a constant part of our professional lives.

-Let's consider for a moment – who of us hasn't heard of Coca Cola, Facebook, Google, Elite and many other big names?
+Let's consider for a moment – who of us hasn't heard of Coca-Cola, Facebook, Google, Elite, and many other big names?
 Even if we're not counted among their consumers, we still recognize them and can describe their product.
-This knowledge is due to the major marketing efforts and enormous advertising budgets that each of these companies have to invest in order to maximize their media exposure.
+This knowledge is due to the major marketing efforts and enormous advertising budgets that each of these companies has to invest in order to maximize their media exposure.

 As independent small and medium business owners, we don't have the immense budgets that these companies do.
 And so, it's important to use every small opportunity for exposure that we are given (60 seconds), especially when we don't have to pay it.